FC Borjomi: Stadium

 The club's home ground is a stadium named after Borjomi-born player Jemal Zeinklishvili, who was a member of Dinamo Tbilisi squad during their victorious season in the Soviet Top league in 1964.

-The area was announced unfit for hosting official matches in 2020, which forced the local municipal authorities to unveil reconstruction plans.
-For this reason, the team was forced to hire Mtskheta Park and the Khashuri stadium for most of their home games during the next three seasons.
+The arena was announced unfit for hosting official matches in 2020, which forced the local municipal authorities to unveil reconstruction plans.
+In March 2024, an eighteen-month rehabilitation project was announced.

+For this reason, since 2021 the team has been using other football grounds such as Mtskheta Park and the Grigol Jomartidze stadium for their home games.